 If your toddler is anything like mine, traditional crayons end up broken and half-eaten within about 5 seconds.
 That’s why I love these Crayola Easy-Grip Egg Shaped Crayons.
 They’re big enough for little hands to grip onto and sturdy enough to withstand the most forceful scribbling without snapping in two.
 No guarantees that they won’t end up half-eaten though!

-If you have a Sesame Street fan in the house, then you’ll love this Elmo Fork & Spoon set.
-My son loves having his own special silverware set and sometimes asks for something to eat just so he can use it 🙂
+If you have a Sesame Street fan in the house, then you’ll love this Cookie Monster & Spoon set.

 Books are always a welcome gift, especially when they’re full of colorful pictures that engage toddlers, just like this First 100 Words Board Book.
 We love pointing out new items that we’ve learned during the week, with current favorites being “bunna” (banana,) car, ball and bear.

 These Munchkin soft tip spoons were my favorite spoons when my son was first starting to self-feed.
-The bright colors instantly drew my son in and encouraged him to try different foods, and the soft edges make them perfect for little mouths.
+The bright colors instantly encourage kids to try different foods, and the soft edges make them perfect for little mouths.

 25. Wooden Xylophone